munificent/craftinginterpreters/book/introduction.md

 to review material you already covered, these are to help you learn *more* than what's in the chapter.
 They force you to step off the guided path and explore on your own.
-They will make you research other languages, figure out how to implement features, or otherwise get you to out of your comfort zone.
+They will make you research other languages, figure out how to implement features, or otherwise get you out of your comfort zone.

 <span name="warning">Vanquish</span> the challenges and you'll come away with a
 broader understanding and possibly a few bumps and scrapes.
 Or skip them if you